Johnny One Note Flippers.com Left Flipper Right Flipper OnLine Shopping Cart Click here to order Parts Tweeting games just in! Instagram

 Link to 205/220 adapter plug power wiring diagram for Series I games.

-Common problems on Superman/Hercules games - lets call them SERIES II:
+Common problems on Hercules and Superman games - lets call them SERIES II:

 I recommend that you solder the wires directly to the bridge rectifiers in Sup and Hec, this will help avoid intermittents!
 Do each wire one at a time, pull and cut one 'quick-connect' off and then solder the wire to the same lug.
 Repeat for each terminal - some have two wires, solder them together to the lug.